 Swedish Homes Scandinavian Homes

-There are some houses and apartments that just stay in your mind.
-And this house, I’ve been thinking about it for days — looking at photos and imagining the family that lives there.
-How they have breakfast in the dining room with blue wallpaper.
-How they light the fire in the stove on cold evenings.
-How they climb the wooden stairs to the small bedroom under the roof…
+There are some houses and apartments that just stick with you—they stay on your mind long after you first see them.
+This house is one of those for me.
+I’ve been staring at the photos for days now, imagining the family that lives here.
+I picture them having breakfast in that dining room with its blue wallpaper.
+Lighting a fire in the stove on chilly evenings.
+Walking up the wooden stairs to the cozy little bedroom tucked under the roof.

-And it’s no wonder — this old wooden mansion has belonged to the same family since the 1950s.
-The current owners inherited it from their grandparents.
+And it’s no wonder.
+This old wooden home has been in the same family since the 1950s.
+It was passed down to the current owners from their grandparents.

 villa skogshall 1884 gnesta sweden 1